 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
 2017: Jordan Spieth, 16/1; 2016: Henrik Stenson, 33/1; 2015: Zach Johnson, 110/1; 2014: Rory McIlroy, 18/1; 2013, Phil Mickelson, 20/1; 2012: Ernie Els, 45/1; 2011: Darren Clarke, 200/1; 2010: Louis Oosthuizen, 250/1.
-For a summary of winners' odds for the past 6 years based on the 2016 schedule click here.
+For a summary of winners' odds for the past 8 years based on the 2017 European Tour schedule click here; for the same on the PGA Tour click here.

 Tournament Trends & Key Factors.

-In terms of 'non-winners', David Duval had 3 Top 10 finishes and had finished 2nd at Augusta at the preceding Masters prior to his triumph Royal Lytham in 2001.
-2008 saw Padraig Harrington accumulate 4 Top 10s prior to winning by 3 shots at Royal Birkdale and the following year saw Stewart Cink arrive at Turnberry with 2 Top 10s including a 3rd at the World Match Play.
-Zach Johnson may have arrived as a 110/1 shot last year, however with 7 top-10 finishes in the season to date and incoming form of 6/3 over his previous two events, he was clearly in decent form.
-Only Ben Curtis at Royal St Georges in 2003 came from way off the page.
-In his rookie season on the PGA Tour he'd managed a 13th at the Western Open 2 weeks prior to The Open before beating Bjorn, Singh, Love III and Woods to take the coveted Claret Jug back home to Ohio, USA.
+In terms of 'non-winners', David Duval had 3 Top-10 finishes and had finished 2nd at Augusta at the Masters prior to his triumph Royal Lytham in 2001.
+2008 saw Padraig Harrington accumulate 4 Top-10s prior to winning by 3 shots at Royal Birkdale and the following year saw Stewart Cink arrive at Turnberry with 2 Top-10s including a 3rd at the World Match Play.
+Zach Johnson may have arrived as a 110/1 shot in 2015, however with 7 top-10 finishes in the season to date and incoming form of 6/3 over his previous two events, he was clearly in decent nick.
+Only Ben Curtis at Royal St Georges in 2003 came from way off the page: in his rookie season on the PGA Tour he'd managed a 13th at the Western Open 2 weeks prior to The Open before beating Bjorn, Singh, Love III and Woods to take the coveted Claret Jug back home to Ohio.

 Jordan Spieth's incredible putting performance and eventual victory over Matt Kuchar last year adds even more gravitas to the fact that in-form players are the guys to follow at the Open Championship.
-It makes sense that those who are struggling with their games are unlikely to find them on a tough links course and in the last 4 champions we can see a pattern that's easy to extrapolate.
+It makes sense that those who are struggling with their games are unlikely to find them on a tough links course and in the last 6 champions we can see a pattern that's easy to extrapolate: